 Mithal also attended the training conducted at the campus of Textile Institute of Pakistan in Karachi, where she learnt how to make high fashion shirts, jeans and different designs of Kurtis.

-“The exposure visits to Bhit Shah and Karachi further developed my understanding and broadened my knowledge about the handicrafts market.
-In Bhit Shah, I experienced the work of block printing on Ajraks which was completely new to me.
-Initially we did embroidery on the neck lines of shirts only.
-The exposure visit to Karachi enhanced our perception and we learnt to do embroidery on shirt borders, waist coats, bags, cushion covers and other open pieces of cloth.
-We now know how to keep samples of our work for future use and display for buyers.”
+The exposure visits to Bhit Shah and Karachi further amplified my understanding and broadened my knowledge about the handicrafts market.
+In Bhit Shah, I saw block printing work on Ajraks which was completely new to me.
+Initially, we did embroidery on necklines of shirts only.
+The exposure visit to Karachi enhanced our perception and we learnt to do embroidery on shirt borders, waistcoats, bags, cushion covers and other open pieces of cloth.
+We now know how to keep samples of our work for future use and display for buyers.

 Mithal had never in her life gotten the chance to showcase her work and talent at such a high profile event which made her even more nervous regarding peoples’ expectation and response to her work.
 Mithal excitedly expressed,

-“We made laces with various designs of embroidery, Muko and Zari work.
+We made laces with various designs of embroidery, Muko and Zari work.
 We were not aware of what the final product, using our designs and embellishments, would look like.
-On my way to Lahore for the Fashion Show, I kept wondering what our pieces will be used for and how it will look, what kind of response our work would get.
-When we got to the venue of the event in Lahore (the Pakistan Fashion Design Council), we saw the finished products for the first time; those included sarees, shirts, kurtis, lehngas (long skirts), long coats, waistcoats, trousers, bags and scarves.
+On my way to Lahore for the Fashion Show, I kept wondering what our pieces will be used for and how they would look and worried about the kind of response our work would get.
+However, when we got to the venue of the event in Lahore (the Pakistan Fashion Design Council), we saw the finished products for the first time; including sarees, shirts, kurtis, lehngas (long skirts), long coats, waistcoats, trousers, bags and scarves.
 We were amazed to see the complete products and how the laces and embroidery pieces were used to make such a beautiful collection.
-We did this I thought to myself in disbelief!”
+We did this, I thought to myself in disbelief!

-“It was a wonderful feeling to see our work on the ramp.
-The zari, muko and embroidery work on the laces was immensely appreciated by the designers and guests at the event.”
+It was a wonderful feeling to see our work on the ramp.
+The zari, muko and embroidery work on the laces was immensely appreciated by the designers and guests at the event.

 As Mithal shared, the women of their area have always been entirely dependent on the men in their family to go out of their homes.

-“This concept has changed and I now travel independently on my own.
+This concept has changed and I now travel independently on my own.
 I have travelled to Karachi and Lahore.
 My first airplane trip to Lahore was one of the best experiences of my life.
 I was extremely excited to travel so far from home to promote my work further.
 My brother has been very supportive throughout my journey.
 Many villagers discouraged him not to allow me to travel on my own and promote my work.
-But my brother always encouraged me to move forward with my talent as I was working for a positive cause and change, for the betterment of our lives.”
+But my brother always encouraged me to move forward with my talent as I was working for a positive cause and change; for the betterment of our lives.

 Mithal also now conducts DRR trainings on her own in her village to expand and strengthen women’s knowledge, empowering them in decision-making processes at times of calamity.

-“My land was destroyed due to the flood of 2010.
+My land was destroyed due to the flood of 2010.
 After receiving two orders of PKR 11,000, I utilized that money on replenishing the land and bought seeds to grow crops on the land again.
-My brother was very happy with this progress and we now grow wheat on our land which has increased our source of income further.”
+My brother was very happy with this progress and we now grow wheat on our land which has increased our source of income further.

-“The villagers address me as an officer as I have travelled to Lahore and Karachi to progress my hard-work.
-Even my son calls me a professional officer and proudly walks in the streets of our village.”
+The villagers address me as an officer as I have travelled to Lahore and Karachi to progress my hard-work.
+Even my son calls me a professional officer and proudly walks in the streets of our village.